Dodiom/dodiom/README.md

 ## Setup

-Create a new bot using [BotFather](https://t.me/botfather), get it's token and put it in `docker/english/docker-compose.yml`, also put "1" for moderator id there (you can change this with your own Telegram ID after you find it) and then run
+Create a new bot using [BotFather](https://t.me/botfather), get its token and put it in `docker/english/docker-compose.yml`, also put "1" for moderator id there (you can change this with your own Telegram ID after you find it) and then run

 ```sh
 cd docker/english